Volatile-bearing mineral atmospheres of hot rocky exoplanets as probes of interior state and composition: Results

 \subsubsection{Emission}

-To investigate the effect of interior parameters on the emission spectrum, we follow the procedure outlined in Sec. \ref{results:atmo_struc:opac_and_thermal} to investigate a wider range of $z\in\{0, 0.1, 0.2, 0.5, 1\}$.
-The emission spectra are reported as the secondary eclipse depth (also called occultation or planet-to-star flux ratio):
+To investigate the effect of interior parameters on the emission spectrum, we follow the procedure outlined in Sec. \ref{results:atmo_struc:opac_and_thermal} over a wider range of \metal$\in\{0, 0.1, 0.2, 0.5, 1\}$.
+The emission spectra are reported as the secondary eclipse depth (also called occultation depth or planet-to-star flux ratio):

 where $F$ is the totally emitted flux (erg s$^{-2}$ cm$^{-1}$), $\varepsilon$ denotes the spectral exitance (erg s$^{-2}$ cm$^{-3}$), and $R$ the radii of the respective bodies.
 The radius of the planet depends on the wavelength at which it is observed, as seen in the photospheres in Fig. \ref{fig:atmospheric_structure}.
-Assuming a constant radius does not produce inconsistencies when the atmosphere is highly compressed compared to the total radius (i.e., the VIBSE case, or a dry mineral atmosphere), but if it is extended, then $R_p \neq R_{p,c}$, and wavelength dependence has to be incorporated; the method is highlighted in Appendix \ref{apx:radius_wavelength_dependent}.
-The resulting emission spectra are shown in Fig. \ref{fig:spectra_emission} for \tirr=2500 K, the average dayside temperature of 55 Cancri e that is consistent with phase curve observations \citep{demory2016map, angelo2017case}.
-Additional figures for lower \tirr are shown and discussed in Appendix \ref{apx:spectra_emission_cooler}.
+Assuming a constant radius does not produce inconsistencies when the atmosphere is highly compressed compared to the total radius (i.e. the VIBSE case, or a dry mineral atmosphere), but if it is extended, then $R_p \neq R_{p,\text{MAI}}$, and wavelength dependence has to be incorporated; the method is highlighted in Appendix \ref{apx:radius_wavelength_dependent}.
+The resulting emission spectra are shown in Fig. \ref{fig:spectra_emission} for \tirr= 2500 K, the average dayside temperature of 55 Cancri e that is consistent with phase curve observations \citep{demory2016map, angelo2017case}.
+Additional figures for lower \tirr are shown in Appendix \ref{apx:spectra_emission_cooler}.